khongks/ibmes-kafka-console-tools/README.md

    1. ca.pem - CA certificate to connect to IBM Event Streams
    1. es-cert.12 - Trust Store that contains certificates needed to connect to IBM Event Streams.

-1. As you generate the producer and consumer properties files, it also provide the command line to user the tools
+1. As you generate the producer and consumer properties files, it also provide the command line to use   the tools

    1. Example, for producer
       ```